 - Maintain sufficient insurance coverage for you and your dependents for the full period of stay in the U.S.

-If you have difficulty meeting the above requirements, please speak with an international student advisor.
+- If you have difficulty meeting the above requirements, please contact your International Student Advisor.

-If you do not follow the above requirements you will be in violation of your J-1 status, lose all J-1 benefits, be reported to the U.S. government and possibly be placed in deportation proceedings.
+- If you do not follow the above requirements you will be in violation of your J-1 status, lose all J-1 benefits, be reported to the U.S. government and possibly be placed in deportation proceedings.